DR. DENNIS L. KRUEGER

 The advantage of coextrusion is that each material used maintains its desired characteristic properties (such as stiffness, impermeability, or environmental resistance), which would be impossible to attain with any single material.
 When multiple plastics are combined, the result yields properties distinct from those of a single material.
 These films can have many layers to them.

 Coextrusion produces a plastic film containing two or more distinct plastic layers without requiring any intermediate steps – in contrast to lamination, where two or more plastic films are produced first and then adhered together.
 In lamination, each of the films being joined must be thick enough to be produced and handled on its own.
 In coextrusion, the layers of each plastic can be extremely thin.
 Since the structure is handled only as a unit, there is no need for the individual layers to be self-supporting.
 Thus, coextrusion often permits considerable cost savings when multilayer flexible materials are desired.

 Krueger’s innovations with coextrusion technology are widely used around the world today.
-For example, optical films applied to smartphones use coextrusion technology to help protect the screen and, at the same time, make what’s on the screen easier to read.
+For example, optical films applied to smartphones use coextrusion technology to make what’s on the screen easier to read.
 Similarly, diaper tape that has a highly elastic inner layer and strong outer layers uses coextrusion technology; as do certain industrial tapes, first aid dressings, oil absorbing cleanup products, and personal respirators.

 He was an early innovator in multilayer plastic films.
 He created a key invention that allows 3M to produce a high-performance optical film.
 This film became a standard product commonly used in smart phones and tablet computers.